Skip to content

 D1 stores platform-level data that needs to be queried across projects (e.g., “show all my ideas” on the dashboard).

-ADMIN_LOGSSingletonKVReal-time log broadcast to admin WebSocket clients
+ADMIN_LOGSSingletonReal-time log broadcast to admin WebSocket clients

-NOTIFICATIONPer userKVNotification delivery and state management
+NOTIFICATIONPer userNotification delivery and state management

 D1 handles reads well but has write contention under high concurrency.
 Chat messages and activity events generate high-frequency writes that would overwhelm D1.
 Durable Objects provide single-threaded SQLite access per project, eliminating contention while keeping data co-located.